LAUNCH OF 2018 SADC MEDIA AWARDS COMPETITION

 j) The decision of the RAC shall be final;

-k) The winners will be announced and receive their prizes during the 37th SADC Summit of Heads of State and Government;
+k) The first prize winners will be announced and receive their prizes during the 38th SADC Summit of Heads of State and Government;

-l) The Awards will include Print, Radio, Television and Photo journalism and each category carries a prize of US$2000.00.
+l) The Awards will include Print, Radio, Television and Photo journalism.
+Each category carries a first prize of US$2,500;

-o) The RAC reserves the right not to award a prize in any of the categories if the entries do not satisfactorily meet the competition requirements; In such an event RAC may award such prizes to deserving entries that may score second or third place in the other categories.
+p) The RAC reserves the right not to award a prize in any of the categories if the entries do not satisfactorily meet the competition requirements.

 Further information and entry forms are obtainable from the National Adjudication Committees and SADC Media Coordinators in each Member State.